honeycombio/academy-instrumentation-nodejs/README.md

 # Honeycomb Academy Meminator

-This contains a sample application for use in Honeycomb Academy.
+This contains a sample application for use in Honeycomb Academy activities.

-See it in action: [o11yday.jessitron.honeydemo.io]()

 It generates images by combining a randomly chosen picture with a randomly chosen phrase.

-## Workshop Agenda
+## Direction Set

 1. Hello!
-Welcome to Advanced Instrumentation with OpenTelemetry.
-A few [slides](https://docs.google.com/presentation/d/1jNJCuns5wrL9sOJfT8yAaQ5HR5bc_e1d6i88oGspe2k/edit?usp=sharing)
+Welcome to the **Instrumenting with Node.js** course.
 2. Look at this app.
 It has default instrumentation.
 3. Run this app.
 4. Connect this app to Honeycomb.
 5. See what the traces look like.
 6. Improve the traces.

-Also, while you're here, maybe subscribe to our OpenTelemetry practitioner newsletter? [https://opentelemetryinpractice.net/]()

 ## Running the application